 Using your list when marketing your career

-To get started managing your list, Michelle recommends sends an email to the champions on your list and asking them for advice, insights, and recommendations.
+To get started managing your list, Michelle recommends sends an email to the champions on your list and ask them for advice, insights, and recommendations.
 You are not asking them for a job.

 You are looking for them to point you in the right direction.
 Before you say your “list” isn’t big enough, Michelle suggests you list is bigger than you think.
 To bear this out she suggests looking at those around you.